 Iksplor Midlayer Merino Wool Pants

-Our whole family LOVES these new midweight midlayers from Iksplor.
+You’ll note this comes in a set, but Amelia’s whole family LOVES these midweight midlayers from Iksplor.
 The pants have handy pockets and they are a perfect for layering or wearing on their own.
-They do only come in a set with the top, but we wear them together and each on their own often.
+They wear them together and each on their own often.

 Patagonia Micro D Fleece Joggers